phax/ph-xsds/README.md

 # News and noteworthy

+* v2.4.0 - work in progress
+    * Updated to ph-commons 9.4.7
 * v2.3.0 - 2020-05-26
     * Changed the "groupId" of the Maven artefacts to `com.helger.xsd`
 * v2.2.6 - 2020-05-11